-I am grateful to the students for having worked hard in the course and for making a great effort in trying to follow the processes as faithfully as possible.
+I am grateful to the students at Lund University taking the PSP course for having worked hard in the course and for making a great effort in trying to follow the processes as faithfully as possible.
 Furthermore, I would like to express my sincere thanks to my former colleagues in the Software Engineering Research Group at Lund University in Sweden for all discussion regarding empirical studies and the Personal Software Process.
+Finally, I would like to thank the anonymous reviewers for useful comments that have helped improving the paper.